grafana/slo-workshop-breakouts/lab2/Breakout_2_SLO_Creation_using_Sloth.md

 ## Lab Steps
 ### Part 1 - Login into the Webterminal

 1. Navigate to the Webterminal URL provided to you.
-When prompted input your provided username and password.
+When prompted, input your provided username and password.

-Once you are successfully logged in, you will be able to view your home directory by running the command `ls`.
-Your directory will include a few things:
+2. Once you are successfully logged in, you can view your home directory by running the command `ls`.
+Your directory will include:
-   * A `sloth` directory containing its executable and a example file.
-This was created on your behalf by copying the relevant files from the official [Sloth github repo](https://github.com/slok/sloth.git); downloading the sloth executable from [here](https://github.com/slok/sloth/releases/tag/v0.11.0), and then performing a `chmod +x` to the executable file and renaming the file to `sloth`.
+   - A `sloth` directory containing its executable and an example file.
+This was created by copying the relevant files from the official [Sloth GitHub repo](https://github.com/slok/sloth.git), downloading the Sloth executable from [here](https://github.com/slok/sloth/releases/tag/v0.11.0), performing a `chmod +x` on the executable file, and renaming the file to `sloth`.
-   * A `mimirtool` binary.
-We downloaded Mimirtool from the Assets section of [Mimir's latest release page](https://github.com/grafana/mimir/releases).
+   - A `mimirtool` binary, downloaded from the Assets section of [Mimir's latest release page](https://github.com/grafana/mimir/releases).
 Mimir documentation can be found [here](https://grafana.com/docs/mimir/latest/operators-guide/tools/mimirtool/).

-as well as some other files that will be used during the lab.
+   - Other files that will be used during the lab.

 ### Part 2 - Create SLO files based on existing examples from Sloth